 In the first part of our Bordeaux tour, we visited the best sights in the Golden Triangle.
 Continuing with my Guide to the Main tourist attractions in Bordeaux – here are another top five Tourist sites in Bordeaux you must see.

 6. Porte Cailhau – Place du Palais, 33000 Bordeaux

-If you follow the river down to your right, you will discover what is known to the locals as Port Cailhau.
-Once, the main entrance to Bordeaux, this beautiful gate is what is left of Palais de l’Ombrière.
+If you follow the river down to your right, you will discover a beautiful gate, known as Port Cailhau.
+Once, the main entrance to the Place du Palais square, this gate led to Palais de l’Ombrière.
 It was used as a residence for the dukes of Aquitaine as well as a Parliament during the 15th century.

-When the original door was built and used the wharves did not exist, so small boats were used to load and unload commodities through the gate from the ships ported there.
+When the original door stood here, the wharves did not exist.
+The river was in direct contact with the city ramparts, divided only by a small; muddy part of the land.
+Small boats were used to load and unload commodities through the gate from the ships ported there.
 The current door was erected between 1493 and 1495, closer to the Garonne.
-What is interesting about the gate, are the bundles of little fascinating details on it and all the stories that come with them.

 7. La Porte Saint-Éloi and La Grosse Cloche de Bordeaux – Rue Saint-James, 33000 Bordeaux

 Since we are on the subject of gates and such let’s continue to the next one.
 It was once (now too) yet another proud keeper of our beautiful city.
 After a brisk walk from Porte Cailhau, you will find yourself in front of another medieval marvel that survived in Bordeaux.
 Dare I say even more stunning, this gate was part of the Saint-Éloi church during the 13th century and a gateway from the countryside towards the city and vice versa.